Kitware/VTK/Documentation/docs/advanced/runtime_settings.md

   4. `vtkOSOpenGLRenderWindow` (OSMesa, requires that `osmesa.dll` or `libOSMesa.so` is installed)

 Note: VTK does **not** support OSMesa on macOS, iOS, Android and WebAssembly platforms.

+### Multisample anti-aliasing

+Some OpenGL drivers have rendering problems when Multisample anti-aliasing is enabled.
+It is possible to specify the environment variable `VTK_FORCE_MSAA` to troubleshoot rendering problems with these values:

+  1. `0` to disable MSAA
+  2. `1` to enable it regardless even when the driver is known to have problems with MSAA